 There’s nothing “cookie-cutter” about helping people planning wedding music or party music.
-Throughout, I’m daydreaming and imagining possibilities, and then checking back with their reality.
-As I talk with them, their unique visions inspire my daydreams and continue feeding our plans.
+Throughout the process, I’m daydreaming and imagining possibilities, and then checking back with their reality.
+As I talk with them, their particular visions inspire my daydreams and continue feeding our plans.

 Planning is great fun, and I like to frequently “toggle” our perspective between “What if…” and “What is”.